xp44mm/Notebook/Compilers/Chapter 3 Lexical Analysis.md

 We look backwards in the sequence of sets of states, until we find a set that includes one or more accepting states.
 If there are several accepting states in that set, pick the one associated with the earliest pattern p~i~ in the list from the Lex program.
 Move the `forward` pointer back to the end of the lexeme, and perform the action Ai associated with pattern p~i~.

 **Example 3.27:** Suppose we have the patterns of Example 3.26 and the input begins `aaba`.
-Figure 3.53 shows the sets of states of the NFA of Fig. 3.52 that we enter, starting with ε-closure of the initial state 0, which is {0, 1, 3, 7}, and proceeding from there.
+Figure 3.53 shows the sets of states of the NFA of Fig. 3.52 that we enter, starting with €-closure of the initial state 0, which is {0, 1, 3, 7}, and proceeding from there.
 After reading the fourth input symbol, we are in an empty set of states, since in Fig. 3.52, there are no transitions out of state 8 on input a.

 ```
 {0,1,3,7} -a-> {2,4,7} -a-> {7} -b-> {8} -a-> none